snap-adu-logo-color

 If you choose to run your small business out of your newly built accessory dwelling unit, you may be able to depreciate part of the construction of your ADU, as well as any work you put into the space (so long as it is related to your business).

-What is the county assessor’s form as it relates to an ADU?
+What is the county assessor’s form as it relates to ADU taxes?

 Once the county is aware of the ADU completion via the building permit, they will mail a form titled “Property Owners Declaration of New Construction.”
 State law requires property owners to provide construction costs to the assessor’s office for tax assessment purposes.